-After nearly a month of being in a medically induced coma, Emma Pfouts is opening her eyes, squeezing her mother’s hand and reacting to her sister’s voice.
+After nearly a month of being in a medically induced coma, an Ohio teen named Emma Pfouts is opening her eyes, squeezing her mother’s hand and reacting to her sister’s voice.

 The Ohio 16-year-old has been in the hospital since the night of her homecoming dance, when the family believe she suffered either a severe asthma attack or severe food allergy reaction.
 At the dance, Emma collapsed after using her asthma inhaler.